 Why register multiple domains?

-Sometimes, it’s smart to register more than than one domain name to represent your business.
+more than one domain name to represent their business online.
 Here’s why:

 To protect your brand.
 If you own a domain, your competition doesn’t.
 This is one easy way to help protect your brand online.